nicobistolfi/go-rest-api/docs/docs/intro.md

 Houses packages that are specific to this project and not intended for external use.

 - `api/`: Contains API-specific code.
-  - `handlers/`: Request handlers for each API endpoint.
   - `middleware/`: Custom middleware functions.
+  - `handlers.go`: Request handlers for each API endpoint.
   - `routes.go`: Defines API routes and links them to handlers.
 - `config/`: Configuration management for the application.
 - `models/`: Data models and DTOs (Data Transfer Objects).